ddeutils/ddeutil-workflow/README.md

 > and all of config file from several data orchestration framework tools from my
 > experience on Data Engineer.

+**Rules of This Workflow engine**:

+1. Minimum unit of scheduling is 1 minute
+2. Cannot re-run only failed stage and its pending downstream

 ## Installation

 This project need `ddeutil-io` extension namespace packages.
 If you want to install